 Shortly after, we arrived at the Empress Hotel where Matt told us how it was the most famous hotel in the area.
 Not being able to contain myself once again, I jumped in to tell the others about the haunted history behind the hotel with the old woman.

 I walked through the downtown area and ate some delicious tacos at Tacofino, a place Matt recommended.
-Afterwards, I drove to Best Buy to get another SD card for my GoPro.
+Afterward, I drove to Best Buy to get another SD card for my GoPro.